Instrumental Variable Estimation for Compositional Treatments: Data Generation

-The first stage F-test for the two components of $\ilr(X)$ gives $(32.18 , 113.99)$ for the \nth{10} data sample.\footnote{We remark that in higher dimensions, the F-test does not provide a strong theoretical justification for sufficient instrument strength, but we still use it as a sensible heuristic that provides a relative measure between different settings, i.e., in which scenario the instrument is stronger.}
+We remark that in higher dimensions, the F-test does not provide a strong theoretical justification for sufficient instrument strength, but we still use it as a sensible heuristic that provides a relative measure between different settings, i.e., in which scenario the instrument is stronger.

-For the $p=3$ case, we can visualize $X$ by its compositional coordinates not only in a barplot (Figure~\ref{appfig:linear_p3_barplot}) but also in an arguably more informative ternary plot (Figure~\ref{appfig:linear_p3_ternary}).
-To visualize the linear relationship between observed $\ilr(X)$ and $Y$ as well as the true effect $Y \given do(X)$, we transform the data $X$ and visualize each component in a separate scatter plot (see Figure~\ref{appfig:linear_p3_xy}).
+For the $p=3$ case, we can visualize $X$ by its compositional coordinates not only in a barplot (\cref{appfig:linear_p3_barplot}) but also in an arguably more informative ternary plot (\cref{appfig:linear_p3_ternary}).
+To visualize the linear relationship between observed $\ilr(X)$ and $Y$ as well as the true effect $Y \mid do(X)$, we transform the data $X$ and visualize each component in a separate scatter plot (see \cref{appfig:linear_p3_xy}).